Transfer at Manchester Airport

 Each terminal is served by a specific airline.

-• Terminal 1: Aer Lingus (flights to Ireland and Northern Ireland only), Air Malta, Air Transat, Austrian Airlines, Biman, Blue Islands, Corendon, Delta, easyJet, El Al, Emirates, Finnair, Gulf Air, Icelandair, Jet2 (flights to Bulgaria, Greece, France, Italy and Madeira only), Lufthansa, SAS, Sun Express, Swiss, TAP, Turkish Airlines
+- Terminal 1: Aer Lingus (flights to Ireland and Northern Ireland only), Air Malta, Air Transat, Austrian Airlines, Biman, Blue Islands, Corendon, Delta, easyJet, El Al, Emirates, Finnair, Gulf Air, Icelandair, Jet2 (flights to Bulgaria, Greece, France, Italy and Madeira only), Lufthansa, SAS, Sun Express, Swiss, TAP, Turkish Airlines

-• Terminal 2: Aegean Airlines, Aer Lingus (USA + Caribbean), Air Canada, Air France, Air Baltic, Brussels Airlines, Cathay Pacific, Ethiopian Airlines, Etihad, Eurowings, Jet2, KLM, Norwegian, Pakistan International, Pegasus Airlines, Qatar Airways, Singapore Airlines, TUI, Virgin Atlantic
+- Terminal 2: Aegean Airlines, Aer Lingus (USA + Caribbean), Air Canada, Air France, Air Baltic, Brussels Airlines, Cathay Pacific, Ethiopian Airlines, Etihad, Eurowings, Jet2, KLM, Norwegian, Pakistan International, Pegasus Airlines, Qatar Airways, Singapore Airlines, TUI, Virgin Atlantic

-• Terminal 3: Aurigny, British Airways, Eastern Airways, Iberia, Loganair, Ryanair, Vueling
+- Terminal 3: Aurigny, British Airways, Eastern Airways, Iberia, Loganair, Ryanair, Vueling

 Please see the airport's website for the current breakdown.

-Terminal layout
+Terminal layouts

-After passing through the duty free shop, you will find yourself in a large waiting lounge with many restaurants and shops.
+After passing through the duty free shop, you will find yourself in a large waiting area with many restaurants and shops.
 Departure gate numbers are usually not shown on screens until about 45-70 minutes before departure, so all passengers are forced to spend time in central waiting areas.

-Waiting times at the security checkpoint
+Waiting times at security

 There are multiple security checkpoints at Terminal 1 and 2, which always lead to a common transit area.